The Choice Between Tap Water and Mineral Water

 - Mineral water is often marketed as "natural" because it is not treated or purified unless required by law.

 In terms of health and safety, both tap water and mineral water are generally safe to drink.
 The main difference lies in the taste, mineral content, and individual preferences.
-Some people prefer the taste of mineral water because of its natural minerals, while others prefer the taste of tap water.
+Some people prefer the taste of mineral water because of the natural minerals, while others prefer the taste of tap water.